lindaprotocol/documentation-en/docs/mechanism-algorithm/multi-signatures.md

 # Account Permission Management

-The TRON network supports fine-grained control of account permissions.
+The LINDA network supports fine-grained control of account permissions.
 By configuring permissions (owner, witness, active), joint control of accounts, secure delegation, and functional permission separation can be achieved.
 The following document details the account permission model, contract structure, configuration methods, and common interface calls.